SpongeBob SquarePants: Writing

-According to writer and storyboard artist Luke Brookshier, "SpongeBob is written differently to many television shows."
-Unlike most of its contemporaries, SpongeBob SquarePants does not use written scripts.
-Instead, storylines are developed by a team of five outline and premise writers.
+According to writer and storyboard artist Luke Brookshier, SpongeBob is written differently from many other television shows—it does not use written scripts.
+Instead, storylines are developed by a team of five "outline and premise" writers.
 A two-page outline is then assigned to a team of storyboard directors, who produce a complete rough draft of the storyboard.
-One of the methods used to assemble storyboards was to use Post-it notes.
 Most of the dialogue and jokes are added during this stage.
-Brookshier has likened this process to how cartoons were made "in the early days of animation".
+Brookshier has compared this process to how cartoons were made in the early days of animation.
+Almost every episode is divided into two 11-minute segments, due to Hillenburg's belief that SpongeBob works better in short-form than in long-form.
+The writing staff often used their personal experiences as inspiration for storylines.
+For example, the episode "Sailor Mouth", in which SpongeBob and Patrick learn profanity and begin to swear profusely, was inspired by Drymon's childhood experience of getting into trouble for using the word "fuck" in front of his mother.